 My presentation explores user research methods to gather qualitative and quantitative data from students and staff throughout all stages of project life cycles.

-Co-design workshop to explore and validate a better library homepage #UXLibs #
+Co-design workshop to explore and validate a better homepage #UXLibs

 Participants try their hands at joint creativity to explore options and produce validated prototypes for testing and iteration.

-Understand what, why, when and how to use user stories, and compete to craft the best one!
+Learn the what, why, when and how of user stories.
+Deakin Library staff compete to write the best user story!

 That no one learns anything, and the audience is starkly aware of it.